samsuh/2026-journal/README.md

 # 2026-journal

+## 2/3/26
+Maybe one way to counter time blindness is to set some weekly goals, just to give the weekly block of time some bigger purpose.

+Alternatively, maybe some regular checkpoints to spend time summarizing effort spent, and re-assess targets would be good.
+Maybe the weekly goals would be a good opportunity for that.
+Would also help establish some sort of time cadence/rhythm.

 ## 2/2/26
 Snowing overnight.
 Went grocery shopping so i plan on staying in all day tmrw. except maybe to go get coffee. maybe a good time to re-evaluate my goals for the year.